OpenDroneMap/docs/source/large.rst

 Limitations
 -----------

 The 3D textured meshes are currently not being merged as part of the workflow (only point clouds, DEMs and orthophotos are).
-Point clouds are also currently merged using a naive merge approach, which requires a lot of memory.
-We have plans to use `Entwine <https://github.com/connormanning/entwine>`_ for point cloud merging in the near future.

 GCPs are fully supported, however, there needs to be at least 3 GCP points on each submodel for the georeferencing to take place.
 If a submodel has less than 3 GCPs, a combination of the remaining GCPs + EXIF data will be used instead (which is going to be less accurate).
 We recommend using the ``image_groups.txt`` file to accurately control the submodel split when using GCPs.